 The moment someone fitted a lens onto a mobile phone was the point things got trickier for budget camera manufacturers.
 The sensors inside standalone cameras are still superior, but smartphone camera quality has progressed quickly.
 The Nokia Lumia 1020 Windows Phone has a 41-megapixel camera, as well as optical image stabilisation and more automatic functions to help improve your photography.
 Journalists sometimes use an iPhone to shoot broadcast-quality video and audio.

 And apps have made a big difference.
 Instagram helps amateur snappers to improve their photos with easy filters and hues, to give a vintage or creative look.
 It now has a reported 300 million users, many of whom focus their photo sharing on travel.
 In 2014, Instagram also released Hyperlapse, an app for shooting non-shaky time-lapse video.
 There are others, too.
 Afterlight has a bundle of professional filters and moody light leak effects.
 Apps like Camera+ and Camera ZOOM FX replace smartphone stock camera apps.
-There are retouch apps like Adobe Photoshop Express and TouchRetouch, specialist low-light aids like Cortex Camera, and hundreds more.
 The mobile phone has completely taken over holiday point-and-shoot.